King 810: Controversy

 King 810 members had various brushes with police.
 Other times, though avoiding official authorities, they have drawn ire from the music industry or border patrol.

 On June 13, 2014, Gunn and Gill were arrested on charges of assault with intent to do great bodily harm less than murder stemming from a 2013 incident.
 As a result, King 810 canceled their commitment to perform at Download Festival.
 Upon further investigation, charges were dismissed.

 Guitarist Andrew Beal was arrested on weapons possession charges on July 30, 2017, ahead of King 810's performance at Bloodstock.

 On January 6, 2021, David Gunn was photographed on site at the storming of the United States Capitol.
 Gunn publicly responded on his Instagram confirming he attended, but did not participate in any crimes.
-Gunn disclosed in his post that he was contacted by the FBI regarding his attendance but there was no cause for charges.
+Gunn disclosed in his post that he was contacted by the FBI regarding his attendance but there was no cause for charges, it was later revealed he was there shooting a music video.